 Food tours here are not aimed so much at Michelin-star-gazers, but towards the more open-minded of tourists, eager to explore offbeat neighbourhoods, as well as for locals looking to discover their own.

-As international gastronomy rankings attest, Germany - let alone its capital - is not known for its fine dining experience in the same way that France or even Germany’s northern neighbour of Denmark are.
-Copenhagen, for example, is home to three of the world’s best restaurants rated this year, whereas Berlin has just one.
+As international gastronomy rankings attest, Germany – let alone its capital – is not known for its fine dining experience in the same way that France or even Germany’s northern neighbour of Denmark are.
+Copenhagen, for example, was home to three of the world’s best restaurants rated in 2016, whereas Berlin had just one.

 And while Paris currently has ten three Michelin-star establishments, Berlin has none.